NamelessCoder/inline_page_editing/README.md

 * The `t3editor` extension is not supported and any field using the syntax highlighted editor cannot be edited inline (updates are ignored).
 When `t3editor` is installed this applies to the `html` content type.

-And some minor issues stemming by the framework integration:
+And some minor issues stemming from the framework integration:

 * TCA `displayCond` is not respected due to the way TYPO3 works when editing a list of specific columns.
   This behavior matches what happens when you click the top-of-column edit icon in the "list" module to edit